How to Listen to Music on FaceTime Using SharePlay

-With SharePlay, you no longer have to use third-party apps or another video calling service to stream stuff together with your friends remotely at the same time.
-All you need is your iPhone, iPad, Mac, or Apple TV to connect to someone over FaceTime and then you can play any kind of content together with others on a call as long as the shared app supports SharePlay.
+SharePlay makes video calls more interactive by letting you share and stream supported content like movies, TV shows, music, and other stuff over FaceTime with anyone on call.
+All you need is an iPhone, iPad, Mac, or Apple TV to connect to someone over FaceTime and then you can play any content together with others on a call as long as the shared app supports SharePlay.

-Related: How to Facetime Android Users | Windows Users
+Related: How to FaceTime Android Users | Windows Users

-How to listen to music on FaceTime
+How to SharePlay music on FaceTime on iPhone

 Pre-requisites